General Policies and Procedures

 Kindles and other electronic text readers are not to be used in the classroom.
 While these devices have been extremely useful for research, they are not the best medium for reading and thinking about a text in preparation for a class discussion.
 The use of real texts works very well for our purposes, and there is a discipline that goes into preparing to discuss a paper text.
 The student must make an effort to read carefully and digest the reading, so as to be able to locate pertinent texts.
 He must attempt to grasp and retain the reading as a whole.
 Electronic search functions provide an easy opportunity for the student to become lazy in reading.

 Cell phones can be useful tools for communicating, but they can also be a distraction from the intellectual life.
 Besides impeding focused study, and causing distractions in class, cell phones and other smart devices make it harder for faculty to initiate and sustain conversations with students and for students to initiate and sustain conversations with one another.
-To ensure that they do not detract from the dignity of the academic program, cell phones, smart watches, and any other devices with cellular data, are not permitted in classroom buildings, the library, or the Commons.
-In addition, cell phones will not be permitted in the academic quadrangle from 8:30 a.m.–3:30 p.m.
-Students are urged to develop the habit of leaving these devices in their dorm room or mailbox during class, study, and mealtimes.
+To ensure that they do not detract from the dignity of the academic program, cell phones, smart watches, and any other devices with cellular data are generally not permitted in classroom buildings, the library, the Commons, and the academic quadrangle.
+However, when those areas of campus are not set aside for class, meals, or study, this requirement is relaxed.
+Thus, outside of class hours (8:30 a.m. — 3:30 p.m., Monday through Friday) and scheduled meal times, cell phones are allowed in the Commons; outside of class hours they are allowed in the academic quadrangle; and on weekends (Friday at 3:30 p.m. until Sunday at 5:00 p.m.) they are allowed in classroom buildings.
+Students are urged to develop the habit of leaving these devices in their dorm room or mailbox during classes, studying, and meals.

 In accordance with the College’s policy to limit Internet access to that provided in the library and the student mail room, the use of cell phones, or cell phone service, to access the Internet is prohibited except for a limited number of approved apps.